 The book of Hebrews is of tremendous spiritual importance and has significant doctrinal value to all Church-age believers.
-However, much of its content was of special relevance to Jewish believers, in the early Church, who found difficulty in letting go of the long religious history of Judaism, which was deeply rooted in Mosaic Law - in exchange for Christ's post-cross doctrine.
+However, much of its content was of special relevance to Jewish believers in the early Church who found difficulty in letting go of the long religious history of Judaism - which was deeply rooted in Mosaic Law - in exchange for Christianities post-Cross doctrine.

-Then, as now, Judaises insisted that holiness depends on external ceremonies and customs, relating to clean and unclean food, together with the keeping of a multitude of other man-made traditions.. which were entrenched in a myopic misunderstanding of God's purpose for the Law.
-They had not yet understood that the believer's heart is strengthened by grace, and was not built up by strictly following various food laws, as laid out in Jewish tradition.
+Then as now, Judaisers insisted that holiness depended on participation in external ceremonies and customs relating to clean and unclean food, together with the keeping of a multitude of other man-made traditions which were entrenched in a myopic misunderstanding of God's purpose for the Law.
+They had not yet understood that a believer is justified through faith and strengthened by grace.
+They found it hard to believe that their salvation was through faith in Christ - alone and did not depend on strictly following various food laws, as laid out in Jewish tradition.

-The Law and the prophets was God's tool to prepare His people for their long-awaited Messiah - Who as God-the-Son, would become the High Priest after the order of Melchesidick.
-He would be the final Sacrificial Lamb, Who would save His people from their sin, by grace through faith - and His death would be the ransom price for the sin of the whole world - by grace through faith.
+The Law and the prophets was God's tool to prepare His people for their long-awaited Messiah - Who as God-the-Son, would become their great High Priest after the order of Melchizedek.
+He would be the final Sacrificial Lamb Who would save His people from their sin, by grace through faith, and His death would be the ransom price for the sin of the whole world, by grace through faith.
 He would defeat the power of sin and Satan, death and hell.
 And he would break the curse of the Law in the lives of all who believe.

-How difficult it was therefore, for Jewish converts in the early Church to disassociate themselves from strict religious rites, Judaistic rituals and a multitude of rules and regulations, which were so much a part of their national heritage.
-How hard it was to realise that their salvation did not depend on works of the Law, the maintaining of religious activities or the keeping of cleanliness codes or food regulations.. but rested entirely upon God's grace - by faith in the sacrificial death and glorious resurrection of their King and Saviour - Jesus Christ, the righteous.
+How difficult it was, therefore, for Jewish converts in the early Church to disassociate themselves from strict religious rites, Judaistic rituals, and a multitude of rules and regulations, which were so much a part of their national heritage.
+How hard it was for them to realise that their salvation did not depend on works of the Law, the maintaining of religious activities, or the keeping of cleanliness codes or food regulations, but rested entirely upon God's grace - by faith in the sacrificial death and glorious Resurrection of their King and Saviour - Jesus Christ, the righteous.

-He warns against monetary greed and reminds us of the need to be content in all things - as we trust our heavenly Lord to provide for all our needs and necessities, while chastening us as a loving Father, who corrects the son He loves.
-He outlines a range of spiritual and moral directives.. including the need to consider our leaders and to respect those with oversight in the Church of God.
-And he reminds us, once again, not to be carried about by strange teachings.. and to remember our position in Christ, so that our heart is strengthened in the inner man, by the grace that we have in Him.
+He warns against monetary greed and reminds us of the need to be content in all things - as we trust our heavenly Lord to provide for all the needs and necessities of life.
+He chastens us like a loving Father Who corrects the son He loves.
+He outlines a range of spiritual and moral directives including the need to consider our leaders and to respect those with oversight in the Church of God.
+And he reminds us once again, not to be carried about by strange teachings and to remember our position in Christ, so that our heart is strengthened in the inner man by the grace that we have in Him.

-It is the washing of our souls in the cleansing power of the Word of God that purifies a heart.. not a ritual bath or the eating of clean animals, which was big part of pre-cross, religious Jewish practice.
-It is the washing of the water of the Word and the the feeding on Christ that nourishes our soul, washes us clean, satisfies our hunger and benefits our lives.
-It is Christ Jesus our Lord, our living bread, Who is our spiritual food.
-It is not the eating of ceremonially 'clean' food, or the abstinence of ceremonially 'unclean' food, which cleanses our hearts and benefit our lives.
+It is the washing of our souls in the cleansing power of the Word of God that purifies a heart - not a ritual bath, the eating of clean animals, or any other Mosaic ritual - all of which were big parts of pre-Cross religious practices of Israel.
+It is the washing of the water of the Word and the feeding on Christ that nourishes our soul, washes us clean, satisfies our hunger, and benefits our lives.
+It is Christ Jesus the Lord Who is our living bread.
+He is our spiritual food and the living water of life.
+It is not the eating of ceremonially 'clean' food or the abstinence of ceremonially 'unclean' food which cleanses our hearts and benefits our lives.